 The West Midlands is home to a growing and diverse migrant population.
-In Birmingham, approximately 250,000 people were born outside the UK and 12% of the total number of asylum seekers in the UK currently claiming support whist awaiting a decision on their status are resident in the wider West Midlands region.
-Local authorities across the region are committed to creating an inclusive environment for all migrants and the work of the voluntary sector provides a vital component of this strategy.
+In Birmingham, approximately 250,000 people were born outside the UK and 12% of the total number of asylum seekers in the UK currently claiming support whilst awaiting a decision on their status are resident in the wider West Midlands region.
+Local authorities across the region are committed to creating an inclusive environment for everyone who is a refugee or migrant and the work of the voluntary and community sectors provides a vital component of this strategy.

-Despite its importance and measurable impact, voluntary sector activity in this area remains underfunded.
-Recent analysis has indicated that less than 1% of all independent funding within the sector is directed towards migrant groups.
-The impression given is that investment in migrant activity is viewed as specialist area, attracting only dedicated funders and service provision.
-However, the successful support of migrant activity can be seen to have a positive impact upon wider societal issues
+Despite its importance and impact, voluntary and community sector activity which works with and supports refugee and migrant communities remains underfunded.
+Recent analysis has indicated that less than 1% of all independent funding within the sector is directed specifically towards these communities.
+The impression given is that this type of activity is viewed as specialist, attracting only dedicated funders and service provision.
+However, the successful support of refugee and migrant communities can have a positive impact upon wider societal issues.

-Migrants entering the region desire to make a positive contribution to their community, however systemic barriers can prevent their progress achieving this.
-One of the major issues identified by the voluntary sector is a lack of access to specialist legal advice.
-This increases the vulnerability of migrants, leaving them unable to regularize their status and potentially facing individuals facing destitution and homelessness.
-Indeed, refugees are classed as one of the groups thought to be at greatest risk of becoming homeless.
+People are who are refugees and migrants coming to the UK and the region have aspirations to create new and successful lives, however systemic barriers can provide significant barriers to achieving this.
+One of the major issues identified by the voluntary sector is a lack of access to specialist rights based legal advice.
+This increases the vulnerability of people who are refugees and migrants, leaving them unable to regularize their status and creating the conditions for destitution and homelessness to replace hope and aspiration.
+Indeed, people who are refugees are classed as one of the groups thought to be at greatest risk of becoming homeless.

-Lack of Free Specialist Legal Advice: Migrants can enter the UK as a result of difficult circumstances with complex legal cases in order to resolve their immigration status.
+Lack of Free Specialist and Regulated Advice: People who are refugees and migrants can enter the UK as a result of difficult circumstances with complex legal cases in order to resolve their immigration status.
 These require specialist advice, which for many remains outside the scope of legal aid funding.
 Such advice can only be provided by properly accredited individuals, with regional voluntary organisations assisting many of those in need of support to progress their cases.

-The number of referrals vastly outstrips capacity within the sector creatingan urgent need for the greater provision.
+The number of referrals vastly exceeds capacity within the sector and there is an urgent need for greater provision.
 The situation is likely to be exacerbated by further cases of long-term UK residents from the Windrush generation as well as the ongoing uncertainty over any post-Brexit settlement.
+It is also creating an ever growing population of people with “No Recourse to Public Funds” at significant risk of destitution.

-From Crisis to Prevention: Early access to specialist legal advice can have a positive and effect upon wider social issues.
-Barriers between the voluntary and statutory sectors mean that migrants those seeking support are already at a point of crisis, seeking to resolve an immediate issue.
-This approach does not allow the sector time of resources to address underlying issues and Increased funding allows capacity building in the sector, able toa better nse deal withlong-term issues within communitiesand a move towards a targeted and preventative approach.
+From Crisis to Prevention: Early access to specialist advice can have a positive effect upon wider social issues.
+Barriers between the voluntary and statutory sectors mean that those seeking support are already at a point of crisis, seeking to resolve an immediate issue.
+This approach does not allow the sector time or resources to address underlying issues and is also a more costly approach to supporting refugee and migrant communities than early action.
+Increased funding allows capacity building in the sector, a better response to long-term issues and a move towards a targeted and preventative approach.
 Early intervention reduces the risk of longer-term adverse social consequences, and a subsequent cost to both the individual and the state.